 Owning a property is not all about collecting rent; this is why some landlords are prone to make certain mistakes.
-With this guide, you will know the first mistake and many other ones most property owners make, enabling you to prevent making the same mistake.
+With this guide, you will learn about landlord mistakes and how not to make them.

 Even if you are getting your property insured, you must ensure you get the right insurance plan.

 When doing this, try as much as possible to get suitable coverage of property and liability insurance for your property.
 If you are new to this, you should contact a licensed insurance company.